 In emphasizing the integration of science and practice, the program adheres to a training approach consistent with the scientist-practitioner model established at the Boulder Conference in 1949.
 Consistent with this model, the program:

-- Emphasizes training in evidence-based approaches to clinical assessment and intervention.
+- Emphasizes training in evidence-based approaches to psychological assessment and intervention.
 Our approach to clinical training is guided by the principle that clinical psychologists have a responsibility to provide services based on the best available knowledge while also using their clinical judgment to consider client characteristics and preferences.
 Students are taught to apply a scientific approach throughout the clinical decision-making process, from assessment and case conceptualization to treatment planning and evaluating clinical efficacy.

 - Provides students with grounding in the research process and skills needed to develop, critically evaluate, synthesize, and apply scientific knowledge.
 Our approach to research training aims to prepare students to conduct original and meaningful research to address a range of clinical issues, problems, and populations.
 Students are encouraged to prepare and submit their research findings for presentation and publication throughout their time in the program.